icerpc/icerpc-docs/pages/docs/slice/language-guide/custom-types.md

 ## Extending Slice

-You can easily add new types to Slice with the `custom` keyword.
+A custom type is a constructed type that it totally custom because you decide how it's mapped in each programming language and you provide helper methods that encode/decode this type.

 For example, you could define a new 128-bit integer type as follows:

 ```slice {% addEncoding=true %}
 module Compute